-On March 18, 2020, people from across the Pittsburgh region will gather for conversations throughout the day.
-Conversations can and will happen at breakfast, lunch, dinner and any time in between—an hour and a half is all that is needed!
+Conversations can and will happen at breakfast, lunch, dinner and any time in between – an hour and a half is all that is needed!

-Hundreds of hosts will invite thousands of others who care about each other and the future of our community to meet in small groups throughout the Pittsburgh region.
-Conversations will include 8–12 people.
-Those participating in conversations will also be able to use social media to share their thoughts and experiences with others.
-Anyone can serve as a host.
-The type of meal a group shares is not expected to be the feature – the conversation and connection is.
+Hundreds of hosts invite thousands of others who care about each other and the future of our community to meet in small groups throughout the Pittsburgh region.
+Conversations include 8-12 people.
+Those participating in conversations can also use social media to share their thoughts and experiences with others.
+Anyone can serve as a host!
+The conversation and connection are meant to be the feature, not the type of meal a group shares.

-This year Leadership Pittsburgh Inc. is excited to partner with the Jefferson Regional Foundation as they host their Around the Table South in conjunction with The Big Table Pittsburgh.
-Through this partnership both organizations look forward to engaging the entire Greater Pittsburgh Area in community-building conversations this March.
+Leadership Pittsburgh Inc. is excited to partner with the Jefferson Regional Foundation when they host their Around the Table South in conjunction with The Big Table Pittsburgh.

 As a host, you would:

-- Invite 8–12 people for a conversation on March 18th.
+- Invite 8-12 people for a conversation on the date selected for The Big Table Pittsburgh region.
 These could be your friends/colleagues/family members – we encourage you to think about inviting at least two people that you may not know quite as well and/or think that other invitees may not.
 Be creative – don’t exclude your family members!